mkt80/pkoPreview/_pages/joinus.md

 ---

 <h2>2018 Recruitment Program</h2>
 <p>Are you ready to give outrigger a shot?
-We welcome you to come out and practice with us in Avila beach starting March 17th, 2018.
-You'll need to complete your <a href="/members/registration/">2018 member registration</a> first.
-Your first three practices are free and then your yearly dues of $365 are due.</p>
+Than join our 2018 recruitment program.
+You'll meet weekly in Morro Bay to learn the basics of outrigger paddling, get on the water, and meet your future team mates. </p>
+<p>The first three paddles are free.
+After that a $100 deposit towards your yearly dues is due.</p><p>In April, you'll join our vets for race season training.</p>

-<p>Contact our membership coordinator, <a href="mailto:membership@palekai.org">Julie</a>, for more information.
+<p>Contact our membership coordinator, <a href="mailto:jkmohawk@gmail.com ">Julie</a>, for more information.

 <!--